| Posture

 often acquire the habit of holding a static, “correct”

+postural position.
 Rolfing continuously seeks out a

 dynamic, creative balance in your body that is quite